-Previous population based studies have shown that the percentage of women suffering from SUI is approximately one third (AIHW 2015).
-There are well researched risk factors associated with higher rates than this, such as pregnancy and childbirth, older age and menopause, obesity, lower back pain, chronic constipation, chronic coughing and regular heavy lifting (Koelbl et al 2013).
+Previous population based studies have shown that the percentage of women suffering from SUI is approximately one third.
+There are well researched risk factors associated with higher rates than this, such as pregnancy and childbirth, older age and menopause, obesity, lower back pain, chronic constipation, chronic coughing and regular heavy lifting.
 Research has also been done on elite athletes in high impact sports, and it has been shown that 20-80% of these female athletes suffer with SUI.

 Exercise and Urinary Incontinence – are women attending gyms aware of the risks?

-A recent, as yet unpublished, study done in Western Australia showed that nearly half (49.3%) of them reported that they suffered from SUI.
+A recent study done in Western Australia showed that nearly half (49.3%) of the women who attended gyms reported that they suffered from SUI.
 Although 43% stated that a fitness instructor had mentioned pelvic floor activation during a class, only 15.2% had been individually asked about it in an initial consult.

 How do we combat this issue?

 The Continence Foundation of Australia (CFA) has launched an initiative called Pelvic Floor First (PFF), which includes a website created specifically for this purpose.
 Less than 10% of the participants in the aforementioned study had heard of this website, despite the best marketing efforts.